Luke-Kurlandski-TCNJ/Decision-Tree-Learner/README.md

 - > python3 main.py input_path output_path

 4. where
-- input_path : name of a .csv file (or .txt, if formatted correctly) that contains training data (last column should be value of target attribute)
+- input_path : name of a .csv file that contains training data
+  - may also be .txt file type, but must contain comma separted values
+  - last column should be value of target attribute
-- output_path : name of a .txt file where the decision tree will be written to as it is built
+- output_path : name of a .txt file to write the learned decision tree
+  - NOTE: the decision tree is printed sideways, not vertically!